swedenconnect/technical-framework/Identity Binding.md

 - 2024-11-22: Updated version where the bindings for Nordic eID:s and relative confirmation were removed due to legal reasons.

 - 2024-05-08: Updated according to the latest legal agreements.
-The binding level is no longer used.
-Instead a set of identity binding process URL:s represent the binding.
+The binding level is no longer used, instead a set of identity binding process URL:s represent the binding.

 - 2023-06-09: First version.